Second-Degree Atrioventricular Block Workup

 Such testing is indicated for patients in whom His-Purkinje (infranodal) block is suspected but has not been confirmed, such as those with the following:

-Electrophysiologic testing is also indicated for patients with pseudo-AV block and those with premature, concealed junctional depolarization, which may be the cause of second- or third-degree AV block.
+Electrophysiologic testing is also indicated for patients suspected to have pseudo-AV block and those with premature, concealed junctional depolarization, which may be the cause of second- or third-degree AV block.

 Finally, electrophysiologic testing is indicated for patients with second- or third-degree AV block in whom another arrhythmia is suspected as the cause of the symptoms (eg, those who remain symptomatic after pacemaker placement).